ymehili/AREA/docs/product-requirements-document.md

 #### Story 7.3: Upgrade & Billing UI (Frontend)
 **As a** user on the free plan, **I want** to be able to easily upgrade to a premium subscription, **so that** I can unlock advanced features.
 **Acceptance Criteria**
-1. The Flutter application has a "Billing" or "Upgrade" page.
+1. The client application (web/mobile) application has a "Billing" or "Upgrade" page.
 2. This page clearly displays the benefits of the premium plan and the pricing.
 3. An "Upgrade Now" button on this page initiates the Stripe checkout flow by calling the backend.
 4. The UI provides clear feedback to the user upon a successful upgrade.